 After Citizens United: How Outside Spending Shapes American Democracy

-We study the political consequences of lifting bans on contributions from corporations and unions to groups engaging in outside spending in elections (independent political advertising).
+We study the political consequences of lifting bans on contributions from corporations and unions to groups engaging in outside spending (independent political advertising in elections).
 We propose a model of electoral competition in which outside spending changes the salience of candidate-specific attributes relative to party labels.
 Empirically, we employ a differences-in-differences design using federally mandated changes to state regulations following recent judicial rulings in Citizens United; and FEC v.
 SpeechNow.org.
-We find strong evidence that removing bans on outside spending increases the electoral success of Republican candidates and leads to more ideologically conservative state legislatures.
+We find strong evidence that removing bans on the funding of outside spending increases the electoral success of Republican candidates and leads to ideologically more conservative state legislatures.
 We do not find evidence of an effect on ideological polarization and targeted public good provision.
-In line with our theory, the effects we identify vary with the local balance of power between corporate and labor interests Ancillary tests using split-ticket voting provide some empirical support for the mechanism we posit.
+We document that the effect of outside spending depends on the local balance of power between corporate and labor interests Ancillary tests using split-ticket voting provide some empirical support for the mechanism we posit.

 Keywords: Outside Spending, Salience, Interest Groups, Polarization

 Suggested Citation: Suggested Citation